 Augustas Pelakauskas

-Senior Copywriter
+Former Senior Technical Copywriter

-Augustas Pelakauskas is a Senior Copywriter at Oxylabs.
-Coming from an artistic background, he is deeply invested in various creative ventures - the most recent one being writing.
-After testing his abilities in the field of freelance journalism, he transitioned to tech content creation.
-When at ease, he enjoys sunny outdoors and active recreation.
-As it turns out, his bicycle is his fourth best friend.
+Augustas Pelakauskas was a Senior Technical Copywriter at Oxylabs.
+Coming from an artistic background, he is deeply invested in various creative ventures - the most recent being writing.
+After testing his abilities in freelance journalism, he transitioned to tech content creation.
+When at ease, he enjoys the sunny outdoors and active recreation.
+As it turns out, his bicycle is his fourth-best friend.

 All information on Oxylabs Blog is provided on an "as is" basis and for informational purposes only.
 We make no representation and disclaim all liability with respect to your use of any information contained on Oxylabs Blog or any third-party websites that may be linked therein.
 Before engaging in scraping activities of any kind you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.